Did You Know?

 These agreements do not affect insurance authority requirements, and does not extend reciprocity to commercial vehicles displaying reduced fee plates, other than farm plates, and does not affect length, width, or weight requirements.

 All information must be readable and accurate.
-If adequate records are not maintained and/or made available for audit, you may lose the right to apportion registration and may be subject to a possible full fee assessment.
+If adequate records are not maintained and/or made available for audit, you may lose the right to apportioned registration and will be subject to additional registration fees.

-Your record keeping system, at a minimum, must includes distance data on each vehicle for each trip and be recapitulated in monthly fleet summaries.
-An acceptable source document to verify fleet mileage is an Individual Vehicle Mileage and Fuel Report (IVMFR), or similar trip record that shall contain the following basic information:
+Your record keeping system, at a minimum, must include mileage records on each vehicle for each trip and be summarized for each quarter by unit and for the fleet.
+An acceptable source document to verify fleet mileage is a trip sheet or similar trip record that shall contain the following basic information:

-An IVMFR must be completed for each movement of the vehicle (interstate and intrastate) including loaded, empty, dead-head and/or bobtail miles.
-Miles operated on trip permits and toll miles must be included.
-Mileage figures entered on IVMFR's can be obtained from various documents such as odometer and /or hubometer reading, state maps, standard mileage guide, or a household good mileage guide, as long as the method used is consistent for the entire fleet, and documentation supporting calculations is available for audit.
+A trip sheet must be completed for each day or trip (depending on your activity) for in-state and out-of-state activity, including loaded, empty, dead-head and/or bobtail miles.
+Miles operated on toll roads must be included.
+Miles per state can be calculated using odometer and /or hubometer reading, state maps, computerized mileage software, or GPS, as long as the method used is consistent for the entire fleet, and documentation supporting calculations is available for audit.

-Monthly, quarterly, and yearly mileage summaries are not acceptable at face value, and must be supported by IVMFR, in order to be of any use during an audit.
+Monthly, quarterly, and yearly mileage summaries are not acceptable at face value, and must be supported by driver-prepared original source documents, in order to be of any use during an audit.